 The owner of Flourish & Grit, Emily McGuire, stated this issue she faced last year turned into the biggest concern in 2022.

 She stated that in 2020, she faced inauthentic messaging that took over the actual real suffering going on in the pandemic.

-In simple understanding what Emily is trying to say here, that inaccuracy in messaging or just pure ignorance and even lack of conviction end up making the brand unempathetic.
+In the simple understanding of what Emily is trying to say here, that inaccuracy in messaging or just pure ignorance and even lack of conviction end up making the brand unempathetic.

 Where Brands Go Wrong With Their Messaging?

-You can call it anything like lack of perspective or misunderstanding towards the audience or simply being ignorant towards the situation.
+You can call it anything like lack of perspective or misunderstanding towards the audience, or simply being ignorant of the situation.

-Any in-authenticated messaging or misguided communication that makes them go ‘Ew’ and that too say out loud, your emails lack empathy.
+Any in-authenticated messaging or misguided communication that makes them go and that too say out loud; your emails lack empathy.